juanclopgar97/python_sharp/README.md

   An example to clarify this could be an event called "WindowClosing", this event will notify that a window is about to close, the subscribers will have the power to pass information through the event arguments to cancel   the action, this is really useful if the changes in the app are not saved.

-  This might sound a little bit confusing at the begining but in fact, is not once you see an example and apply one.

 #### EventArgs, CustomEventArgs and CancellableEventArgs class

 *EventArgs* class is an empty class designed to be a base class to pass the event arguments, these arguments are going to be passed from the publisher to the subscriber in order to provide more information about what happens.